calebsmith/automaton/docs/file_formats.md

 Scheme files are defined in /scm.
-To use a Scheme file, define the filename to be loaded, the module it exports, and the function to be called for each cell as described in the Scheme example of the rule file documentation.
+To use a Scheme file, define the filename to be loaded, the module it exports, and the function to be called for each generation as described in the Scheme example of the rule file documentation.

-This function will be called with the x,y coordinates of the each cell in turn and must return the value of the next state of the cell.
-Once returned, no check or coercion is made to the state that the Scheme procedure returns, so take care to ensure it is valid.

-If the filename cannot be found, the module is not exported or the function is not defined, the program will crash and display the error that the was reached when attempting to load the Scheme file.
+If the filename cannot be found, the module is not exported or the function is not defined, the program will crash and display the error that was reached when attempting to load the Scheme file.

+Several C procedures are provided to the Scheme module.
 Refer to the [Scheme API Docs](scheme_api.md) for information on the Scheme API